skovaka/UNCALLED/README.md

                         False)
 ```

+`--no-bwt` should be used if you don't plan to use this index for `uncalled realtime`, `map`, or `sim`

 Note that UNCALLED uses the [BWA](https://github.com/lh3/bwa) FM Index to encode the reference, and this command will use a previously built BWA index if all the required files exist with the specified prefix.
 Otherwise, a new BWA index will be automatically built.

 ## DTW Alignment and Storage

 The following subcommands generate and update dynamic time warping (DTW) alignment tracks.
-Alignment tracks are currently stored in a sqlite3 database.
-Multiple tracks can and should be stored in the same database in order to be analyzed together.
-Currently there is no way to merge databases.
+Alignment tracks are stored in a sqlite3 database.
+Multiple tracks must be stored in the same database in order to be analyzed together.
 Tracks can be specified in `<file.db>:<track_name>` format.

 ### `dtw`